bottlerocket-os/bottlerocket-project-website/content/en/os/1.13.x/concepts/components/index.markdown

 description = "The pieces that constitute Bottlerocket"
 +++

-The constituent components of Bottlerocket differ substantially from most Linux distributions.
+The components of Bottlerocket differ substantially from most Linux distributions.
 By providing ready-to-run images, some software typically considered as workloads of an operating system are integral to Bottlerocket.

 {{< twocol
     containerclass="td-max-width-on-larger-screens docs-figure"